algbio/MFD-ILP/MFD with Cycles/README.md

 In the MFD problem, we are given a flow in a directed acyclic graph (DAG) with unique source *s* and unique sink *t*, and we need to decompose it into the minimum number of weighted elements (in this case paths or cycles, walks and trails) (usually the weights are positive integers) from *s* to *t*, such that the weights of the elements sum up to the flow values, for every edge.

 In the image below, the flow is decomposable into 4 weighted paths and cycles in a), into 3 trails in b) and into 2 walks in c).
-For eahc decomposition, the number of elements is minimum.
+For each decomposition, the number of elements is minimum.

 <img src="https://github.com/algbio/MFD-ILP/raw/main/fd_cycles.png" width="900" height="550">